simeononsecurity/simeononsecurity.ch/content/other/triple-mining-geodnet-onocoy-rtkdirect-gps-revolution/index.en.md

 When choosing antenna splitters for your setup, it's crucial to avoid options that may harm your radios, such as the one linked [here](https://amzn.to/3QryASQ).
 This type of splitter can potentially damage your equipment.

 Instead, consider opting for antenna splitters that intelligently split the signal without affecting the DC power.

+{{< centerbutton href="https://www.gns-electronics.de/product/11359" >}}Get your GPS Antenna Splitter Today!{{< /centerbutton >}}

 Here are two recommended options:

 - [GNS Electronics Antenna Signal Splitter](https://www.gns-electronics.de/product/11359)
 - [ArduSimple GPS/GNSS Antenna Signal Splitter](https://www.ardusimple.com/product/gps-gnss-antenna-signal-splitter/)

 These alternatives provide a reliable solution for signal splitting without the risk of damaging your equipment.

 ______